matthewdlevy/drafty/documentation/templates.md

 Replace "your-site-bucket" with the name of your site's bucket.
 The files will then be available at http://your-site/.templates/...

 *Notice the dot (.) in front of "templates" in the URL path (this keeps the files out of Drafty's index of site folders).*

+---
+## Menus
+Drafty generates site menus based on a specific menu Handlebars template.
+This template is located at *templates/menu.html* by default, and can be changed based on your specific needs updating the MENU_TEMPLATE global in the *public/js/app-globals.js* file.
+Currently only one menu template is supported per Drafty site.
+To change the menu template for a given site, add a "menu_template" parameter to the site object in *public/js/app-globals.js*, equal to the path of your menu template:

+            {
+              name: 'Site Number One',
+              markdown_bucket: 'site-one-markdown',
+              assets_bucket: 'site-one-assets',
+              site_bucket: 'site-one-site',
+              aws_region: 'us-east-1',
+              datatypes: [],
+              templates: [],
+              menu_template: 'templates/your-sub-ui/menu.html'
+        }

+By default, a site structure file is generated whenever a page is added, moved, or deleted.
+When pages are published, they reference this file (located at http://your-site/.dodgercms/data.json) and build the menu.
+Because the menus are updated only when a page is published, it is recommended that you "Publish All Files" following a page deletion, creation, or move.